 Primary Adult Bedwetting Causes

 Only about 2-3% of adult men and women suffer from primary enuresis which, for them, has happened since childhood.
-Some of the causes for primary adult bedwetting are as follows:
+The known causes for primary adult bedwetting follow below:

 1. Smaller Functional Bladder Can Cause Adult Bedwetting